 William (Bill) J. Bynum, Chief Executive Officer, HOPE (Hope Enterprise Corporation, Hope Federal Credit Union, Hope Policy Institute).

 Bill leads an organization that strengthens communities, builds assets, and improves lives in Alabama, Arkansas, Mississippi, Louisiana, and Tennessee by providing financial services; aggregating resources; and engaging in advocacy to mitigate the extent to which factors such as race, gender and birthplace limit one’s ability to prosper.
 Prior to joining HOPE, Bill served as Director of Programs for the North Carolina Rural Economic Development Center, where he designed and managed business, infrastructure financing programs.
 Bill has a strong background in financial services, advocacy, and rural development.
-If appointed, William (Bill) J. Bynum will represent financial institutions serving unbanked/underbanked communities.
+William (Bill) J. Bynum represents financial institutions serving unbanked/underbanked.

-David leads a coalition of Black CEOs working to build infrastructure for Black wealth building at scale through advocacy, political action, strategic investments, and philanthropic initiatives.
+David works at the intersection of Financial Service sector and Community and economic development by establishing high-impact partnerships and cross sector collaborations to achieve solutions that build strong stronger financial health for communities.
+Prior to this role, David leads a coalition of Black CEOs working to build infrastructure for Black wealth building at scale through advocacy, political action, strategic investments, and philanthropic initiatives as the Executive Director, Black Economic Alliance.
 Prior to David’s transition to Black Economic Alliance, David was a Managing Director at JPMorgan Chase & Co, where he directed the firm’s lobbying efforts, managed relationships with public officials and advised senior leaders on navigating political issues.
 David also focused on the firm’s philanthropic initiatives and policy priorities as well as crisis management and response.
 David has a strong background in Black economic mobility, strategic engagement with diverse communities, consensus building and initiative development.
-David G. Clunie’s experience working with CEOs for a variety of businesses qualifies him to represent, if appointed, the business community.
+David G. Clunie represents the business community.

 President & CEO of Prosperity Now